Skip to main content

 }

-Let's add an image to the card.
-There are various strategies to achieve this - please take a look at these two excellent articles: Component-level art direction with CSS Container Queries by Sara Soueidan and Container Queries are actually coming by Andy Bell on this topic.
+Let’s drop an image into the card.
+There are various strategies for this.
+Take a look at these two excellent articles: Component-level art direction with CSS Container Queries by Sara Soueidan and Container Queries are actually coming by Andy Bell.

 .card__image {